Tino Caspanello: Later productions

-In 2025 his play Orli (Bounds), translated into English by Haun Saussy, was mounted at the City Garage Theater, in Santa Monica, California.
-In the same year the play Quadri di una rivoluzione (Pictures from a Revolution), translated into English by Saussy, was mounted at Upstream Theater, St. Louis, Missouri.
+In 2025 his play Orli was translated into English by Haun Saussy.
+Titled Bounds, it was revived at the City Garage Theater, in Santa Monica, California, directed by Frédérique Michel.
+In the same year, Quadri di una rivoluzione (Pictures from a Revolution), translated into English by Saussy, was mounted at Upstream Theater, St. Louis, Missouri.
+His play Era ottobre (It Was October) was also produced that year at Piccolo Teatro Giullare in Salerno; Caspanello directed and starred alongside Calabrò in the two-hander.
+Also in 2025, Fragile was revived at the Tex-Teatro in San Vito dei Normanni in Brindisi.